Pitching, Rate, and Style Guide

 Beer and Pubs

-Stories about beer, brewing and pubs are our bread and butter, and profiles have formed the cornerstone of this since we established Pellicle in 2019.
-Stories about exceptional people, producers, pubs and even individual beers with a fascinating story all of their own have resulted in some of the most popular features we’ve ever published.
+Stories about beer, brewing and pubs are our bread and butter, and profile pieces have formed the cornerstone of Pellicle since its founding in 2019.
+Stories about exceptional people, producers, pubs, and even individual beers with fascinating backstories have been some of the most popular features we’ve ever published.

-As we’ve grown we’ve also expanded our remit, publishing pieces that challenge the status quo, or think a little more outside the box than a more typical beer feature.
-For example they might examine/expose racism in beer and pubs, challenge cultural stereotypes such as women breastfeeding in pubs, or dig into the forgotten history of someone who influenced beer as we know it.
-Our beer stories can be as complicated as a heavily reported long-read that requires multiple sources and boots on the ground reporting, or they can be as simple as a short write up of a beer or that makes you feel happy.
-Finding the balance between these is where we’re at now, and these are some of our favourite examples:
+As we’ve grown, we’ve also expanded our remit, publishing pieces that challenge the status quo or go a little further than a typical beer feature.
+Such stories might examine and expose racism in beer, challenge cultural taboos such as women breastfeeding in pubs, or dig into the forgotten history of people who have had a profound influence on beer as we know it.
+Our beer stories can be as complicated as a long-read that requires multiple sources and boots-on-the-ground reporting, or they can be as simple as a short write-up of a beer that makes you feel happy.
+Finding the balance between these extremes is where we’re at now, and is reflected in some of our favourite examples:

 I Want To See Mountains Again — The Banked Beers of Teesside, North East England Reece Hugill